sparcopen/Open-Action-Kit/README.md

 Please review the [**contributing guidelines**](https://github.com/sparcopen/Open-Action-Kit/blob/master/CONTRIBUTING.md) to get started, and thanks for taking the time to contribute!

 ### License:
-Except where otherwise noted, the Open Action Kit and this repository is licensed under a Creative Commons Attribution Share Alike 4.0 license.
+Except where otherwise noted, the Open Action Kit and this repository is licensed under a [**Creative Commons Attribution Share Alike 4.0 license**](https://creativecommons.org/licenses/by-sa/4.0/).